Nano-Ocelot/take-a-sweet-break/README.md

 # Automatic Install:

 Right click on a panel widget or desktop and choose 'Add Widgets'.
 Then choose 'Get new widgets' -> 'Download new Plasma widgets'.
-Search for 'Take a Sweet Break', and click on 'Install'.
+Search for 'Take a Break Sweetie', and click on 'Install'.

 Then go back and add it to the panel or desktop from the 'Add Widgets' menu.

 # Manual Install:

-Download the file 'take-a-sweet-break.plasmoid' to some folder in your hard disk.
+Download the file 'take-a-break-sweetie.plasmoid' to some folder in your hard disk.
 Right click on any panel or desktop and choose 'Add widgets'.
 Then click 'Install widget from local file'.
 A file selection window will be shown.
 Then select the file you downloaded and hit enter.

-Alternatively, run 'plasmapkg2 -i take-a-sweet-break.plasmoid' or to update 'plasmapkg2 -u take-a-sweet-break.plasmoid'.
+Alternatively, run 'plasmapkg2 -i take-a-break-sweetie.plasmoid' or to update 'plasmapkg2 -u take-a-break-sweetie.plasmoid'.

 Then go back and add it to the panel or desktop from the 'Add Widgets' menu.